rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

       - "https://mycustomreg.com:5000"
 ```

 Each mirror must have a name and set of endpoints.
-When pulling an image from a registry, Containerd will try these endpoint URLs one by one, and use the first working one.
+When pulling an image from a registry, containerd will try these endpoint URLs one by one, and use the first working one.

 ### Configs